drnimbusrain/xai_naqfc/README.md

 # xai_naqfc
-Repository for Explainable Artificial Intelligence to Probe Driving Variables of High Ozone Predictions in the National Air Quality Forecasting Capability (NAQFC)
+Repository for Explainable Artificial Intelligence to Probe Driving Variables of High Pollutant Predictions in the National Air Quality Forecasting Capability (NAQFC)